cubicap/Jaculus-tools/README.md

 ### Connecting to the device

-All commands interacting with the device require specifying the device connection using either `--port` or `--socket` option.
+All commands interacting with the device require specifying the device connection using USB `--port`, `--socket` or `--ble` options.

 To connect to the device using serial port, use: